poonkundransrinivasan/BloodOxygenMonitoring/README.md

-# ECE 513 Final Project: Blood Oxygen Monitoring System
+# ECE 513 Final Project: Blood Oxygen Monitoring System (BACKEND)

 This project is a web application designed to monitor blood oxygen levels, implementing an Express.js server with MongoDB for data management.